kamogelosekhukhune777/leetcode/README.md

-# 🧠 LeetCode Daily PracticeAdd commentMore actions
+# 🧠 LeetCode Daily Practice

 Welcome to my LeetCode solutions repository.
 This is where I consistently push myself to solve **5 problems a day** and log my progress.
 Each solution is written in **Go** and **Python**, organized by difficulty.